-- (a) Natuzzi Collection: an inspirational, high-end brand, vigorously promoted worldwide as "Made in Italy"; - (b) Editions/Natuzzi Editions Collection: a trademark that aims to generate volumes necessary to regain market share; and - (c) Italsofa Collection: a brand that aspires to provide customers with tastefuldesigns at affordable prices.
+- a) Natuzzi Collection: an inspirational, high-end brand, vigorously promoted worldwide as "Made in Italy"; - b) Italsofa Collection: a brand that aspires to provide customers with tasteful designs at affordable prices; and - c) Editions/Natuzzi Editions Collection: a trademark that aims to generate volumes necessary to regain market share.

 The Natuzzi Collection, positioned in the medium-high market, focuses on making Italian quality and style accessible through coordinated and innovative living rooms.
 This collection stands out for high quality in the choice of materials and finishes, as well as the creativity and details of its designs.
-As of March 31, 2010, this line of products offered 115 models, 9 articles in fabrics in 48 colors, 13 leather articles in 91 colors.
+As of March 31, 2011, this line of products offered 134 models, including a collection designed by Paola Navone and nine models exclusively available only for Italian market.
+Regarding the range of coverings offered, the Natuzzi Retail collection has 15 leather articles in 81 colors and 24 fabric articles in 85 colors.
+In 2010, a new wall unit furniture was introduced to the Natuzzi Collection with vibrant and fresh colors, available in both opaque and shiny lacquer.
+The market seemed to welcome the new products and thus older furnishings were completely renewed worldwide.
 The collection also includes a selection of additional furniture (wall units, tables, lamps, carpets), accessories (pots and candles), furniture for the dining room (tables, chairs, lamps) to offer complete furniture with the aim enabling the Group to become a real "Lifestyle Company."